CodeMacrocosm/Vocab-a-Thon/README.md

 Vocabathon is not only about contributing but also about exploration.
 Feel free to browse through the growing collection of words and their meanings to enhance your vocabulary.

-## ⭐ Star It
+## How to Star ⭐

-If you find Vocabathon helpful and engaging, don't forget to give it a star ⭐ to express your appreciation and support! 🌟
+If you enjoyed this repo or find them inspiring, don't forget to ⭐ the repository!
+Your support is appreciated.

 ## 📄 License